itteco/iframely/docs/SETUP.md

 ## Update Iframely

-Please, update Iframely Gateway as we keep adding features or releasing fixes.
+Please, keep Iframely up-to-date as we keep adding features or releasing fixes.

+Custom domain plugins may be returning invalid data if your Iframely instance is obsolete.
 The domain plugins are error-prone due to dependencies to 3rd parties.
 Domain plugins do break from time to time, and we'll release hot fixes in this case.
 Please, follow [Iframely on Twitter](http://twitter.com/iframely) to get timely heads up when hot fixes are required.

 To update Iframely package to its latest version run from Iframely home directory: